lmfit/uncertainties/doc/numpy_guide.rst

 The unumpy package
 ==================

-While :ref:`basic operations on arrays <simple_array_use>` that contain numbers with uncertainties can be performed without it, the :mod:`unumpy` package is useful for more advanced uses.
+It is possible to perform :ref:`basic operations on arrays <simple_array_use>` that contain :class:`UFloat` objects using the :mod:`numpy` package together with :class:`UFloat` objects.

-This package contains:
+However, the :mod:`uncertainties.unumpy` package provides additional array functionality including:

 1. utilities that help with the **creation and manipulation** of NumPy_ arrays and matrices of numbers with uncertainties;